Thin Film Coatings

 Effect of Coating on Center Thickness

-Ultimate thickness of coating can modify your lens center thickness and that will vary with wavelengths.
+Thin films grown can modify your lens center thickness and that will vary with wavelengths.
+The resulting changes in lens thickness after coating deposition depend on the specific coating materials and processes used.
 Please note we measure CT prior to coating.
-Shorter wavebands such as Visible and SWIR have thinner coatings that may have no effect, while LWIR and MWIR can be thicker and this should be taken into account during your design phase.
+Coatings typically have minimal effect on center thickness for shorter wavebands such as Visible and SWIR, as these coatings are thinner and may have no effect, while LWIR and MWIR can be thicker, and this should be taken into account during your design phase.

 Qualification and Inspection Available: